Beware of scams

 Act immediately if notified of an issue

-Organisations must notify your personal data has been involved in a data breach.
+Organisations must notify you if your personal data has been involved in a data breach.

 If you have had your NSW driver licence details exposed during a data breach, you need to replace your card.